kubermatic/docs/content/kubermatic/master/advanced/addons/_index.en.md

         # Do not specify a tag here, as the KKP Operator will always use the KKP
         # version instead.
         dockerRepository: docker.io/customer/addons

+        # Leave this empty if you have not created your own Docker images, otherwise this
+        # can be used to force pulling a new image whenever KKP is updated.
+        # With this exact configuration (assuming KKP v2.15.1 is used), the final image name
+        # will be "docker.io/customer/addons:v2.15.1-1".
+        dockerTagSuffix: '1'
 ```

 You also need to add your new addon to the `defaultManifests`: